swanguni/Azure-Synapse-TPC-DS-Benchmark-Testing/README.md

 - Proper service and user permissions for Azure Synapse Analytics Workspace and Azure Data Lake Storage Gen2
 - Parquet Auto Ingestion pipeline to optimize data ingestion using best practices

-# To Do
-- Example script for configuring Row Level Security
-- Example script for configuring Dynamic Data Masking